randax/kafka-streams-workshop/README.md

 have been created, and that the data from the database tables are imported.

 Congratulations, you now have everything set up to sync data from the database to Kafka!
-And just to see that it works, let's try to change the title of one of the books in the database:
+And just to see that it works, let's add the missing description to Steinbeck's book _The Pearl_:

-    update book set title='A Short History of Nearly Everything!' where isbn='0-7679-0817-1';
+    update book set description='The story, first published in 1947, follows a pearl diver, Kino, and explores man''s purpose as well as greed, defiance of societal norms, and evil.
+Steinbeck''s inspiration was a Mexican folk tale from La Paz, Baja California Sur, Mexico, which he had heard in a visit to the formerly pearl-rich region in 1940.' where isbn='9780140042320';

 ### Transform data